-A workplace assessment is a specialised service aimed at observing, evaluating and reporting on the physical, environmental and ergonomic requirements of the duties that an employee performs.
+A workplace assessment is a specialised service aimed at observing, evaluating and reporting on the physical, environmental and ergonomic requirements of an employee’s duties.
 During a session, a wide range of data about the participant is collected and analysed to develop an idea about their wellbeing and overall health.

 Conducting a workplace assessment

 Workplace assessments are conducted on either an entire workplace or just a single section.
-All employees regardless of the industry are prone to some level of work-related risks.
+All employees, regardless of the industry, are prone to some level of work-related risks.
 Minor injuries can include back pains, strain injuries, stress and migraines.
-To improve productivity in a workplace, assessments are conducted and discussions with clients are held to determine persistent problems.
+To improve workplace productivity, assessments are conducted and discussions with clients are held to determine persistent problems.

-The sessions are usually done on site but can also take place in an external venue.
+The sessions are usually done on-site but can also take place in an external venue.
 Mostly it takes from 30 to 40 minutes.
-After an assessment, personal health reports are prepared and managers issued with recommendation with the aim of improving the organisational health.
+After an assessment, personal health reports are prepared, and managers are issued recommendations to improve organisational health.